 Both VIX Futures Indexes are comprised of VIX futures contracts.
 VIX futures contracts were first launched for trading by the Cboe in 2004.
-VIX futures contracts have expirations ranging from the front month consecutively out to the tenth month.
-VIX futures contracts allow investors the ability to invest based on their view of forward implied market volatility.
-Investors that believe the forward implied market volatility of the S&P 500, as represented by VIX futures contracts, will increase may buy VIX futures contracts.
-Conversely, investors that believe that the forward implied market volatility of the S&P 500, as represented by VIX futures contracts, will decline may sell VIX futures contracts.
-VIX futures contracts are reported by Bloomberg under the ticker symbol "VX."
+VIX futures contracts allow investors to invest based on their view of the forward implied market volatility of the S&P 500.
+Investors that believe the forward implied market volatility of the S&P 500 will increase may buy VIX futures contracts.
+Conversely, investors that believe that the forward implied market volatility of the S&P 500 will decline may sell VIX futures contracts.